 Designer Extensions

 Designer Extensions are web applications that run directly inside the Webflow Designer.
-They allow you to create powerful new tools that integrate seamlessly with a user’s workflow, helping them design, create, and optimize their sites faster than ever.
+Using the Designer APIs, you can create powerful new tools that integrate seamlessly with a user’s workflow, helping them design, create, and optimize their sites faster than ever.

 What you can build